 To enable PHP monitoring in Dynatrace

-- Go to Settings > Monitoring > Monitored technologies and open PHP for editing.
+- From the Dynatrace menu, go to Settings > Monitoring > Monitored technologies and open PHP for editing.

 - Enable the settings you need for your monitoring:

 Monitor PHP on every host

 This switch enables PHP monitoring on all hosts.
 To monitor a subset of your hosts, turn this switch off and then enable PHP monitoring on selected hosts.